-Section 17-33 Transmission of information in asylum cases (exception from the duty of confidentiality)
+Section 17-33 Transmission of information in asylum cases (exception from the obligation of confidentiality)

-In the processing of an application for protection, information as mentioned in section 17-30 of the Regulations may, under section 98, second paragraph, of the Act, be accompanied by information on
+In the processing of an application for protection, information mentioned in section 17-30 of the Regulations may, under section 98, second paragraph, of the Act, be accompanied by information on

-- (a) any previous name of the applicant, alias name, place of birth and previous nationality, - (b) identification and travel documents, - (c) other information needed to establish the identity of a person applying for protection, - (d) places of stay and travel routes, - (e) residence permits or visas issued by Schengen countries, - (f) the place where the asylum application was submitted, - (g) the date of any previous asylum application, date of submission of the present asylum application, information on the stage reached in the processing of the application and the content of the decision made, - (h) the reasons for the asylum application that are given in the application, - (i) the justification for the decision in the case, and - (j) information on the state of health of the person who is to be transferred.
+- (a) any previous name of the applicant, alias name, place of birth, and previous nationality, - (b) identification and travel documents, - (c) other information needed to establish the identity of someone applying for protection, - (d) places of stay and travel routes, - (e) residence permits or visas issued by Schengen countries, - (f) the place where the asylum application was submitted, - (g) the date of any previous asylum application, date of submission of the present asylum application, information on the stage reached in the processing of the application and the content of the decision made, - (h) the reasons for the asylum application that are given in the application, and - (i) the justification for the decision in the case.

-Transmission of information as mentioned in the first paragraph may only take place when this is necessary in order to decide which country shall be responsible for processing the application, in order to process the application or in order to meet other obligations.
-A further condition for transmitting information as mentioned in the first paragraph (h) and (i) is that the asylum seeker has consented to such transmission.
-A further condition for transmitting information as mentioned in the first paragraph (j) is that the asylum seeker has consented to such transmission unless he or she is physically or legally incapable of providing such consent and the transmission is necessary to protect his or her vital interests.
+Transmission of information as mentioned in the first paragraph may only take place when this is necessary in order to decide which country is to be responsible for processing the application, in order to process the application or in order to meet other obligations.
+A further condition for transmitting information as mentioned in the first paragraph (h) and (i), is that the asylum seeker has consented to such transmission.